 - Help customers make reservations and bookings

 - Detect broken hyperlinks and send you reports

-- Monitor what social media users are posting about your business
+- Monitor what other sites are posting about your business

 - Make your pages available for printing or downloading as PDF

 - Hide pages from showing on areas of your site (e.g. site maps, feeds, etc.)